 - Mount Charleston blue butterfly

 The male Mount Charleston blue butterfly is lilac-blue with a brownish border.
 Females are similar but darker blue with fine orange, blue and black spots on the lover wings.
-Its wingspan is .86-1.10 inches and can be found in open areas such as ridgelines, ski runs, and avalanche paths in Bristlecone woodlands or mixed conifer forest above 6,500 feet.
+Its wingspan is .86-1.10 inches and can be found in open areas such as ridgelines, ski runs, and avalanche paths in Bristlecone woodlands or mixed conifer forests above 6,500 feet.
 This butterfly relies on the Torrey's Milkvetch to lay its eggs on and depends on this plant for nectar as well.
 The Mount Charleston blue butterfly is an endangered species, which means it is at risk of extinction.

 - Morand's checkerspot